[ Image Credit solarviews.com ]

 Click Microsoft Azure Backup to launch the setup wizard.
 Click Next.

-Click Check to determine if your hardware and software prerequisites for Microsoft Azure Backup server are have been met.
+Click Check to determine if your hardware and software prerequisites for the Microsoft Azure Backup server have been met.

-If all of the prerequisites are have been met successfully, you will see a message as shown in the next screenshot indicating that the computer meets the software and hardware requirements.
+If all of the prerequisites have been met successfully, you will see a message indicating that the computer meets the software and hardware requirements as shown in the figure below.
 Click Next.

 Microsoft Azure Backup server requires SQL Server Standard.
 You can select an existing SQL Server 2014 SP1 or higher, or let the wizard install SQL Server 2016 SP1 which is the recommended version by Microsoft.